676 - The South Fork Fishing and Hunting Club Part 2 - Reverse Dollop

 So it's hard to fully know.

-I think it was changing in heights again based on where it was sort of stopping, where it was like kind of hitting into a bridge and shit like that.
+I think it was changing in heights, again, based on where it was sort of stopping, where it was like kind of hitting into a bridge and shit like like that.
+So there were,

 it fluctuates in height.